 Improve performance on large boards

 The maximum number of objects on the board is 100,000.
-For a better experience, we recommend keeping boards below 20,000 objects.
+For a better experience, we recommend keeping boards below 20,000 objects but the number is not as important as the objects weight or complexity (the board of 100k sticky notes will be smooth and fast compared to a board of 100 heavy PDF files with complex vector graphics inside).
 Boards with a large number of widgets become less smooth to navigate and take more time to load, open, and draw the widgets.

 To speed up a large board, keep it tidy:

-- remove heavy documents (files that are hard to render, such as vector PDFs with detailed structures) or convert heavy PDFs and images in high resolution to PNG/SVG files
+- delete unnecessary content especially heavy documents (files that are hard to render, such as vector PDFs with detailed structures) or convert heavy PDFs and images in high resolution to PNG/JPG files

 - resolve comments

-- convert your handwriting to images (make a screenshot of drawing widgets instead)
+- convert your handwriting to images (make a screenshot of drawing widgets instead).
+Pen-created objects are vector and thus are harder to render compared to raster graphics

 - split the board into a few boards (copy and paste large parts of content into another board and then delete it from the original board)